St. Louis tornado outbreak of February 1959

 A destructive and deadly outbreak of 17 tornadoes occurred on February 9–10, 1959, mostly during the overnight hours, causing widespread destruction in the Midwest and Southeast regions of the United States.
-The strongest of the outbreak was a violent F4 tornado which tore through Northwestern Downtown St. Louis.
+The strongest of the outbreak was a violent F4 tornado which tore through the northwestern part of Downtown St. Louis.
 An F3 tornado also caused heavy damage to numerous structures in Southern Highland County, Ohio, including a school that was in session at the time the tornado hit.
 Overall, the outbreak caused 21 fatalities (all in St. Louis), 358 injuries, and $53.713 million in damage.
-Non-tornadic impacts also caused two more fatalities, and at least 70 more injuries.
+Non-tornadic impacts also caused two more fatalities, and at least 197 more injuries.

 Meteorological synopsis

 Early on February 7, a low-pressure system formed over Southeastern Oregon.
 This low strengthened as it moved slowly southeastward over the next two days before bottoming out at 992 mbars over Southwestern Colorado.
 It then accelerated tremendously as it turned eastward and then east-northeastward across the Central Plains.
-Meanwhile, an unusual surge of warm weather entered the Midwest in Early-February with temperatures climbing into the 60s across the region.
+Meanwhile, a trough of low-pressure would move out of the Southwest, which caused an unusual surge of warm weather to be drawn northward into the Midwest in Early-February with temperatures climbing into the 60s across the region.
 The low-pressure system entered the area on February 9, spawning multiple clusters of severe thunderstorms over the Southern Great Plains.
-These storms would remain severe and tornadic throughout the overnight into the next day as the low-pressure moved quickly through the Great Lakes region.
+These storms would remain severe and tornadic throughout the overnight into the next day as the area of low-pressure moved quickly through the Great Lakes region.